flynnsbit/Top300_updates/README.md

 # MiSTer eXoDOS Top_300_updates
-AO486 Update scripts for the flynnsbit eXoDOS V5.0 Top 300 Pack
+AO486 Update scripts for the flynnsbit eXoDOS V5.0 Top 300 Pack.
+This is not the actual pack and only provides update to the scripts, ini files, and launcher fixes.
+There is no copywrite material here.

 ## How to Install and Update
 1. ssh to your MiSTer